IN A WRONG BODY. THE SECRET LIFE OF NICOLAI DE RAYLAN

 The book is an excellent historical study, more precisely, an investigation about the life and adventures of one of the most mysterious characters of Russian-American relations of the late 19th and early 20th centuries.

-Before us is an excellent work of historical research, or rather, historical investigation, about the life and adventures of one of the most colorful and mysterious characters of Russian-American relations at the end of the 19th and beginning of the 20th century.
 It is simultaneously a literary work, because Kirill Finkelshteyn is not just a historian (Part 1) but also a writer (Part 2) who can make up a fact-based story very well.
 And he doesn’t forget to note where truth ends and imagination begins.
 As a biographer and a biography lover myself, I haven’t read anything this captivating in a long time.

 Marina Balueva - an English and journalism teacher, writer.